-EY Czech Republic's Audit practice and our registered statutory auditors are subject to regular inspection by the Chamber of Auditors of the Czech Republic (further "Chamber of Auditors") and Czech Public Oversight Council (further "RVDA").
-As part of its inspections, the Chamber of Auditors and RVDA evaluate quality control systems and reviews selected engagements.
-RVDA is a member of IFIAR and accordingly, the inspection results are submitted for inclusion in the annual IFIAR survey.
+EY Hellas' audit practice and our registered statutory auditors are subject to inspection by the Hellenic Accounting and Auditing Standards Board (ELTE).
+As part of its inspections, ELTE evaluates quality control systems and reviews selected engagements.
+This regulator is a member of IFIAR and accordingly, the inspection results are submitted for inclusion in the annual IFIAR survey.